lzfelix/opfy_split/README.md

 This utility fills the gap between the OPF framework, which is implemented in C, and the classifiers implemented in Python.
-This divergence exists because the OPF uses files with the `.dat` characteristic extension to save the data to be parsed.
+This divergence exists because the OPF uses files with the `.dat` characteristic extension to save the data to be analyzed.
 The scripts can be used on two ways:

-* To simply create OPF cross-validation folds using a simple interface
+* To simply create OPF cross-validation folds using a simple interface;
 * To map the OPF folds to their corresponding counter parts, allowing direct comparison between Python-implemented and OPF classifier.